jdehaan2014/GearLanguage/README.md

 The examples from chapter 16 of the book can be found in the Ch16 folder.
 The executable is built on MacOs Mojave and is named gear.
 To execute a file with name 'helloworld.gear':
-> gear -x -f helloworld.gear
+> gear -x -f helloWorld.gear

 To print the AST:
-> gear -a -f helloworld.gear
+> gear -a -f helloWorld.gear

 It is important to copy the /gearlib folder, as it contains part of the RTL.
 Include 'use system' in your code to fully use the RTL.